Woman's Belly with hands heart shape around belly button with flower on top

 Here at Massage Gun Advice, we review all of the latest massage gun devices, stay up-to-date with the most current research, and give our honest recommendations based on the best evidence available.

 Rest assured that this article is written by a licensed physiotherapist, Dr. Alex Stone, DPT.
 This article has not been reviewed by a medical doctor.
-Please consult with your trusted healthcare professional before using any of the advice in this article.
+Please consult your trusted healthcare professional before using any advice in this article.

 Can You Use a Massage Gun on Stomach?

 Our stance at Massage Gun Advice is a little more reserved.
-In general, we recommend avoiding your abdominal area altogether if you can.
+We generally recommend avoiding your abdominal area altogether.

 This is because your abdomen contains several of your vital organs (including your stomach), which can be sensitive to extreme pressure and vibration.